Quotes by Ray Peat, PhD:

 “Measuring the speed and relaxation of the Achilles tendon reflex twitch is a traditional method for judging thyroid function, because in hypothyroidism the relaxation is visibly delayed.”

-The achilles tendon reflex can be used to assess thyroid function (Woltman’s Sign).
+Delayed relaxation of the muscle stretch reflex (Woltman’s Sign) occurs in hypothyroidism.
+The achilles tendon reflex is a scientific way to assess thyroid function.
 The foot should plantar flex quickly and then return immediately to its starting position or beyond with no hesitation if the metabolism is healthy.
 No response or a very slow return back to original position are indicative of low metabolism.

 Minerva Med.
 1976 Oct 27;67(51):3325-34.